Bracey, Virginia

 Bracey is a census-designated place (CDP) in Mecklenburg County, Virginia, United States.
 It is located next to South Hill, La Crosse, and Brodnax, which are also in Mecklenburg County.
-The CDP had an estimated population of 1,554 in 2010.
+As of the 2020 census, Bracey had a population of 1,372.

 History

 Bracey is located along a former railroad mainline.
 The Richmond, Petersburg and Carolina Railroad, passing through Bracey from Petersburg, Virginia to Ridgeway Junction (today Norlina, North Carolina), was completed in 1900, at which point it was merged into the Seaboard Air Line (SAL).
 The railroad constructed a depot for Bracey, which was still standing as of 2021.
 By 1914, the population of Bracey was estimate by the railroad to be somewhere around 200.
 The line (dubbed the "S-line" after later mergers) continued to operate until the 1980s, and today Bracey is along the abandoned portion of the CSX Norlina Subdivision.

 Geography and climate

 Bracey is located at (36.599589, −78.143051).
 It lies 341 feet (104 m) above sea level.

 Bracey lies in the Piedmont area of Virginia and has a humid sub-tropical climate generalized by hot, humid summers and cool to chilly winters.
-The average annual rainfall is 42.7 inches with winter-time snowfall averaging 3.5 inches.
+The average annual rainfall is 45 inches with winter-time snowfall averaging 3 inches.